Tasu/18SmNGS/install_instruction.md

 python --version
 ```

-3. install dependency using pip
+3. install dependency using pip in amplicon_sorter env
 - https://github.com/avierstr/amplicon_sorter
 ```bash
 #check if pip install your library to amplicon_sorter env only.